jaredballou/insurgency-sourcemod/README.md

   * [X] Nudge rocket in flight
   * [ ] Randomized chance of happening, default 10% for players?
   * [ ] CVAR Variables to set amount of drift, chance, and option to always force drift for bots.

+### Plugins In Progress
+These are plugins that still are not ready for general use, these will be very buggy.
 * [Backblast](plugins/backblast.smx?raw=true): Adds backblast to AT4 and RPG.
 Still in progress, this is not yet fully functional.
   * [X] Add CVARs to control cone angle, kill range, and total effect range
   * [X] Use flashbang effect as standin for non-lethal backblast